-During the year, we have continued to focus on our safety and customer service We embarked performance. on a company-wide initiative to create an enhanced safety culture.
+During the year, we have continued to focus on our safety and customer service We embarked on a performance. company-wide initiative to create enhanced safety culture.
 I'm pleased with the way our colleagues have responded to this and with the progress we have made.
-At the end of January, we were able to report that we went nine months without a lost time injury, the Company's longest period without a lost time injury to either our employees or our contractors.
-We will continue to strengthen our safety culture and the safety of our network to protect our customers colleagues, our and our communities.
+At the end of January, we were able to report that we went nine months without a lost time injury, the Company's longest period without a lost time injury to either our employees or our contractors. continue to strengthen our safety culture and the safety of our network to protect our colleagues, our customers and communities.